qschweitzer/Powershell-HTML5-Reporting/README.md

 You have the screenshoted example at the end of the script.
 This will let you starting use and create your own.

 ![My image](https://github.com/qschweitzer/Powershell-HTML5-Reporting/blob/master/docs/2021-10-26%2018_03_10-Clipboard.jpg)

+# LATEST UPDATES

+* **New-PWFTitles deprecated**, replaced by New-PWFTitle as recommanded by Invoke-ScriptAnalyzer.
+* Project now available on PowershellGallery